 To make your winter hiking experience in Breckenridge safe and enjoyable, there are a few pieces of gear that you’ll want to have:

-As with skiing, happy feet means a happy person at the end of the day.
+If you’re snowshoeing, happy feet means a happy person at the end of the day.
 The boots that you choose could make or break your experience on the trails.
 Choose a waterproof boot with some insulation to keep your feet warm and dry.
+If you’re Nordic/cross-country skiing, you’ll need specific ski boots- don’t worry, both Nordic centers have boots available to rent, along with skis and other gear.

 Layers, Layers, Layers!